 There are a variety of options and we'll work with you to find the best fit.

-It is easy to gift a new membership or renew a membership for someone.
-The online membership form includes a “Gift Membership” check box, which opens a form for entering the recipient’s name and address, and to indicate where we should send the gift packet.
+It is easy to join, renew or gift a membership with our online form that includes a “Gift Membership” check box, which opens a form for entering the recipient’s name and address.
 If the recipient is already a member, your gift will take affect after their current membership ends.
 For assistance contact Tim at 518-359-7800 x107 or email@example.com.